The Art Law Review: Italy

 Outlook and conclusions

 Finally, to summarise, several unresolved issues are at stake.
-On one hand, the large discretionary power of the administration, whose best example lies in the non-mandatory term for delivery of the free circulation certificate, and the delay in the implementation of the reform of 2017,57 has raised uncertainties on the application of the administrative law concerning cultural goods.
+On one hand, the large discretionary power of the administration, whose best example lies in the non-mandatory term for delivery of free circulation certificates, and the delay in the implementation of the reform of 2017,59 has raised uncertainties on the application of the administrative law concerning cultural goods.
 Indeed, the circulation of artworks suffers delays due to the lack of a mandatory term (and there is no compensation for the private party that bears the consequences of a delay by the public office), and the long-lasting absence of a general rule of law implementing the reform of 2017 has generated different interpretations by offices, increasing the confusion of art owners and market operators on the scope of the form.
 On the other hand, the lack of a specific provision of law on seizure of artwork in specific situations (such as in the case of Nazi-looted artwork) generates criticality in the interpretation of the principles of civil law (such as possession vaut titre or the good faith of the third-party buyer).
-The above-mentioned examples illustrate that, despite artworks generally being considered as common items from a civil law viewpoint, they happen to be subject to a peculiar application of the law, mostly when their cultural value is at stake.
-On the other hand, Italian copyright law often needs a specific interpretation by the court, to adapt to the peculiarity of artworks (and single genres) among other copyright-protected subject matter.
+The above-mentioned examples illustrate that, despite artworks generally being considered as common items from a civil law viewpoint, they happen to be subject to a peculiar application of the law, mostly when their cultural value is involved.
+On the other hand, Italian copyright law often needs a specific interpretation by the court, to adapt to the peculiarity of artworks (and single genres) among other protected subject matter.